In Indigenous Genes, Evidence Of Colonization’s Plagues

 IRA FLATOW: Barbara, so you in the community welcomed this then?

-BARBARA PETZOLD: Like Riphan said there were things that we wanted to get out of it as well, you know, like proving the genetic link between Metlakatla modern descendants and the ancient ancestors from sites within a territory and also aid in the advancement of science, which also helps with the yearly results reporting.
+BARBARA PETZELT: Like Riphan said there were things that we wanted to get out of it as well, you know, like proving the genetic link between Metlakatla modern descendants and the ancient ancestors from sites within a territory and also aid in the advancement of science, which also helps with the yearly results reporting.
 We think it might actually inspire some of the younger members to go into sciences.

 IRA FLATOW: You mean the youngsters who are part of this study might say, hey, you know, there’s a door open to science that I never thought I might walk into?

-BARBARA PETZOLD: That’s a hope.
+BARBARA PETZELT: That’s a hope.
 We’ve had a focus before on archeology.
 And some of the members have started showing an interest in becoming field assistants and hopefully, will further their education in that.
 And with the genetics research, we’re hoping too that maybe some of the members might be inspired to go into sciences.

 IRA FLATOW: Mhm.
-Dr. Malhi, does collaborating with indigenous communities ever lead to changes in your research questions or your methods?
+Dr. Malhi, does collaborating with Indigenous communities ever lead to changes in your research questions or your methods?

 RIPAN MALHI: Oh, absolutely.
 Yes.
 So we discuss our methods that we are planning to use.
 And often, through this type of discussion, we end up changing our research methods.
 A good example would be not with the Metlakatla, but with another community that we were working with in Alaska.

 We were planning on using hair for a certain type of analysis, until we found out from the community that hair is sacred.
 And so we should not do that.
 And so we quickly changed the way we were going to approach the study to not use hair, since it was sacred for community members.

 IRA FLATOW: So you had collaboration with the community members beforehand about their feelings about this research and where your limits should be?